tek/polysemy-log/readme.md

 A common interface for the polysemy logging backend adapters.

-An example program using [co-log], for the simple logger with predefined formatting and a custom data type:
+An example program using a simple logger with predefined formatting and a custom data type:

 ```haskell
 import Colog (logTextStdout)